 B2B, or business-to-business, is a type of electronic commerce (E-commerce) in which items, services, or information are traded between businesses rather than between consumers (B2C).
 When two businesses, such as online retailers and wholesalers, conduct business together, it is called a business-to-business (B2B) transaction.
 Throughout most B2B business models, every entity profits in the same way, and they often have similar negotiating leverage.
 B2B e-commerce can take a variety of forms.
 The following is a list of the most frequent B2B E-commerce models.
 B2B2C (business-to-business-to-consumer), The easiest approach to describe the B2B2C model is to look at how a manufacturer or distributor interacts with traditional B2B and B2C models.
 The wholesaler or manufacturer distributes the goods to B2B, which subsequently sells them to the final consumer.
 In a B2B2C business, the wholesaler or manufacturer approaches the end consumer by partnering with the B2B or selling straight to them.
 B2B2C e-Commerce undergoes similar developments, primarily through virtual shops, e-commerce websites, and even apps.
-The global business-to-business e-commerce market size is anticipated to reach over USD 25.65 trillion by 2028.
-In addition, it is expected to exhibit a CAGR of over 18.7% during the forecast period 2021-2028.

 Despite a minor growth dip owing to Covid-19 implications, the global Business-to-Business E-commerce market is expected to recoup growth and register a CAGR over the forecast period.